 I am here to help you support YOU.

 I am so happy you have found me.
-I’d love for you to read a blog post I wrote titled 7 Essential Steps to Support Yourself To Support Your Child to help you get started.
+I’d love for you to read a blog post I wrote titled How To Support Yourself With A Child With ADHD.

 You will come to understand that you cannot fully support your child and meet his/her needs if you are continually struggling to hold it together and find yourself frequently triggered.
 In the work that I do with moms, unfortunately, this is very often the case.